 The bezel, although slightly thicker than on the debut Seamaster, still has the same clean styling, with hash marks only at five minute intervals all the way round, as opposed to for the first 15-minutes as you would find on later examples.
 Options-wise, there is something for everyone.
 The steel all-black model manages the trick of being both handsome and understated, while the titanium versions with blue dials and bezels subtly up the wrist presence.
 If incognito isn’t your thing, the two-tone pieces are more noticeable, while the 18k gold and platinum-crafted watches at the highest end scream for attention.

 Compared to the Seamaster 300 series, Breitling’s collection of Heritage models has gone further with the modernization.
-While even the smallest of the three available sizes is far larger than the original (42mm compared to 39mm), the overall shape has been extensively modified too.
+While even the smallest of the three available sizes (excluding the ladies 38mm option) is far larger than the original (42mm compared to 39mm), the overall shape has been extensively modified too.
 The lugs are longer and about twice the thickness of the ref.
 1004 and 807, leaving the whole watch looking taller and significantly less squat and rounded.

 As for the bezel, that has the same sparsity of numerals, consisting of just simple lines at the five minute marks.
 Bearing in mind the attention-grabbers Breitling has produced in the past, the Superocean Heritage collection is remarkably toned-down, and without any of the bright luridness we see at the top end of the Seamaster range.
 The most eye-catching pieces are the all-blue examples, and even those are admirably restrained and undemonstrative.